akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

 **4. 'Map settings' menu**
 - title 'Map settings'
 - 'Data' setting:
     - dropdown - choose folder or survey > once first item selected further dropdowns are generated (same behaviour as in Data tab for example).
 The last level to select is questions.
 The folders and surveys visible are in respect to the users permissions and given resource access.
     - Limitations:
        - only support registration forms in the 1st implementation.
-If a survey with monitoring is selected, both types of forms are given, but only one the registration form is selected, the dropdown with the questions opens.
+If a survey with monitoring is selected, both types of forms are given, but only once the registration form is selected, the dropdown with the questions opens.
 If a monitoring form is selected, no dropdown with questions is shown.
 Datapoints are shown on the map for the monitored form, but you cannot colour code as you cannot specify the question.
        - in the dropdown list holding the questions, only questions that are not in repeated groups are shown
        - and only option questions are listed - can colour code the points depending on the selected answers.
-       - We still need to solve how to deal with multiple select options?
+       - option questions that have multiple select enabled are not supported in this iteration - not shown in the dropdown
+       - if a registration form has no question that fits the criteria for the mvp (only option questions, not multi select, not in a repeated question group) then no further question dropdown is given
     - once the user selects an **option question**:
        - the options are listed down
-       - each option get by default a color - indicated next to the options and data points are colored respectively.
+       - each option gets by default a color - indicated next to the options, and data points are colored respectively.
 The color picker is located in the same spot.
 (This differs from Kiarii's mockups and follows the colour picker Charles has already implemented)
        - each option also shows in brackets the number of data points, where this particular option was selected
        - if the option question has 'allow other' > 'other' is listed as the last option with a given color and data point count
        - if the option question has codes to the values as well, codes follow the same pattern as in the Inspect data tab
-- 'Time range': filters the data points on submission date.
-    - if no form and question are selected, the dates are blank
-    - if a form and question are selected, the dates show by default the submission time range (date of the first submitted form on one end and last submitted form on the other)
 - 'Legend': allows user to select whether she wants a legend to be shown on her map and what fields it contains.
 She has 4 items to select from in the form of checkboxes.
     - Show legend - selected by default with all new maps
-    - Title + a text box (holding 'New legend' as default name)
+    - Title + a text box (holding 'New legend' as default name and the text box is only shown once the checkbox is selected)
-    - Show question - by default selected with all new maps
+    - Show question
     - Show the total number of data points
+- the mockups also hold a Time filter which will not be part of the initial mvp implementation
 - 'Theme' - this was originally proposed by Kiarii in the mockups as the place where users can select the colours.
 Charles has implemented this in a different way which allows the user change the colour in the options list

 **5. clicking on 'Save', 'Cancel', 'Back to maps' when creating a new map**